(Chronic Free-Floating Anxiety)

 - Grow and keep a strong social support system.

 - Express your emotions when they happen.

-- Challenge irrational beliefs and thoughts that are not helpful to you.
+- Challenge beliefs and thoughts that are not helpful to you.

 - Correct misperceptions.
 Ask others for their points of view.